gavlig/kodiki/TASKS.md

 Insert closing pair of brackets or quotes only if there is empty space on the right
 Entering insert mode within selection doesnt always have to put cursor in the beginning of that selection
 Close both signature help and completion with esc
-Copy/paste from OS (system clipboard commands are not bound to any key)
-Copy/pasting experience is very frustrating
-- Pasting yanked selection in the end of line makes a new line for some reason
-- Paste where the helix cursor is when using middle mouse button
 Search selected when pressing '/' (shift + * otherwise exists already)
 Terminal: optionally scroll to end on output from pty
 Bold text